 CBD (cannabidiol) and THC (tetrahydrocannabinol) are two of more than a 100 components of the Cannabis plant, called cannabinoids.
-These cannabinoids interact with the endocannabinoid system (ECS) in our bodies which is a regulatory system that creates balance and is responsible for functions like sleep, anxiety, and pain.
-Through this interaction, the cannabinoids affect our bodies.

-While THC is a psychoactive compound used for recreational purposes, CBD is non-psychoactive and under study for its medicinal properties.
+While THC is a psychoactive compound used for recreational purposes, CBD is non-psychoactive and under study for its properties.
 THC is the reason you get high when you smoke weed, and also the reason you become hungry and sleepy afterward.
 You can blame THC for short-term memory loss too.
 These factors have all contributed to THC being illegal in most countries.

 CBD on the other hand, can counteract the effects of THC to some degree.
 It can reduce the amount of anxiety and memory loss caused by THC.
 Plus, scientists are doing more and more research on CBD and discovering its potential application in the health sector.
-As these studies show that CBD has more good to offer than bad, governments across the world are rethinking the laws around CBD and making it legal for its potential medical benefits.
+As these studies show that CBD has more good to offer than bad, governments across the world are rethinking the laws around CBD. and making it legal for its potential benefits.

 A brief history of the legality of CBD oil in Northern Ireland & the UK